marcelo-jr/marcelo-jr/README.md

 <i>Is it an European or African swallow?</i> 🐦

-🔨 I'm a web and mobile developer intern in Alphacode IT Solutions.
+🔨 I'm a web and mobile developer in Alphacode IT Solutions.

 I really love programming 💻, photography 📷 and reading 📖.